RealRoem/RealRoem/README.md

 ### About
 I am a software engineering student with a strong interest in frontend development, software architecture and social media.
-I also work as a part-time YouTuber where I script, record, edit and publish.
+I also work as a part-time YouTuber where I script, record, edit and publish both long- and short-form videos.
-I am also currently working on a .NET SaaS business solution.
+My current sideproject is a .NET SaaS Web solution for small businesses.

 - 🎓 BSc Software Engineering — University of Agder
 - 🌱 Currently learning: **React Native, R, Assembly**